Frequently Asked Questions

 The pawn industry came to America with the first settlers in the early 18th century.
 It is one of the oldest professions known to mankind.
 However, the industry is also one of the most heavily misunderstood.
 As America’s Oldest Pawnshop, we thrive to bring the best service to our community with the utmost amount of integrity.
 The best way to learn is to ask!
 We selected the most Frequently Asked Questions and provided short, quick answers.
 Of course, our door (and phones) are open to further questions!

 How does a pawn work?

 A pawn is another term for a collateral loan.
-We lend money on items of value ranging from gold and diamond jewelry, musical instruments, televisions, electronics, tools, household items, firearms, and more.
-Loans are based on the value of the collateral.
-When a customer pays back the loan, their merchandise is returned to them.
-You may extend the term of your pawn if you pay storage and interest.
+We lend money on items of value.
+This generally includes gold, diamond jewelry, musical instruments, televisions, electronics, tools, household items, firearms, and more.
+Loans are based on the collateral’s value.
+When a customer pays back the loan, their merchandise is returned.
+Pawns are extended by paying storage and interest fees.

 What can I pawn or sell?